A new Microscopic Model for $J/\psi$ Production in Heavy Ion Collisions: The Model

-where $i$ runs from 1 to $N_Q$ and $j$ from $N_Q+1$ to $N_Q+N_{\bar{Q}}$, allowing to take into account all possible $Q\bar Q$ pairs, independent of whether the entrained heavy quarks come from the same vertex or from different vertices.
+where $i$ runs from 1 to $N_Q$ and $j$ from $N_Q+1$ to $N_Q+N_{\bar{Q}}$, allowing to take into account all possible $Q\bar Q$ pairs, independent of whether the entrained heavy quarks come originally from the same vertex or from different vertices.
+With this approach, we are thus able to treat consistently the primordial and the regenerated components introduced in usual transport models.